mapping-commons/sssom/src/docs/tutorials.md

 2. Expanding and resolving identifiers.
 Some identifier schemes like the one in the OBO Foundry, Wikidata and many others, resolve identifiers to a page on the web.
 This allows people (and sometimes machines) to look up additional information about an entity on the web.
 For example, when we expand FOODON:00002473 to http://purl.obolibrary.org/obo/FOODON_00002473, we can look this URI up in a browser.
 3. Providing a recipe for creating RDF resources from CURIEs.
 RDF requires an entity to be represented by a full URI, e.g. <http://purl.obolibrary.org/obo/FOODON_00002473>.
 In this case, you can think of the `curie_map` in essence as a set of RDF [prefix declarations](https://www.w3.org/TR/1999/REC-xml-names-19990114/#NT-Prefix).
 This is only important if your use case requires serialisation into RDF.

 This concludes the manual curation tutorial.
-Next, we will process the two mapping sets using "SSSOM python utilities" (aka sssom-py).
+Next, we will process the two mapping sets using "SSSOM python toolkit" (aka sssom-py).

 ### Automated processing 1: Creating an embedded SSSOM file

-*Important note May 8 2022**: The SSSOM utilities have not yet been updated to the most recent changes of the SSSOM data model.
+*Important note May 8 2022**: The SSSOM toolkit have not yet been updated to the most recent changes of the SSSOM data model.
 If you get an error `ValueError: match_type must be supplied`, you have to change your SSSOM table to follow this part of the tutorial:

 1. Rename the `mapping_justification` column to `match_type`.
 2. Change the `semapv:HumanCuration` value in that column to just `HumanCurated` (sic, without semapv).